On leveraging constrained smooth additive regression models for global optimization: Computational results

-The optimality gaps obtained when solving the original problems are generally higher than those observed for the surrogates, with only two exceptions in \textit{ex6\_2\_13} and \textit{ex6\_2\_7} when solved with Gurobi.
-In several cases, the gaps in the original problems are extremely large, such as over $10000\%$ for \textit{ex6\_2\_7} with COUENNE.
-In contrast, solving the surrogate problems often results in zero or near-zero gaps.
-Of particular interest is SC-MINLP, which achieves a zero or near-zero optimality gap in all three surrogate instances.
-Moreover, even when other solvers reach the time limit on the surrogate problems, the gaps remain smaller than those observed when solving the original formulations.

-Overall, the results obtained in these benchmark instances demonstrate the benefits of addressing complex MINLPs with the MiSSOC approach, particularly when solving them with the SC-MINLP algorithm.
-SC-MINLP yields the most consistent results in all three instances considered.
-It not only achieves solutions very close to the best known feasible ones, but also does so with significantly lower computational effort and a very low optimality gap.
+Overall, the results obtained on these benchmark instances confirm that MISSOC can provide high-quality solutions close to the best known feasible ones in short computational times, especially when the surrogate problem is solved with SC-MINLP.
+Indeed, SC-MINLP yields the most consistent results across the three instances considered.
+It achieves solutions very close to the best known feasible ones with low computational effort and zero or near-zero optimality gaps in the surrogate problems.